saltycrane/next-rsc-auth0-saml-example/README.md

   - `SSO_ISSUER`: "Default App" > "Addons" > "SAML2 WEB APP" > "Usage" > "Issuer"
   - `SSO_COOKIE_SESSION_SECRET`: generate or make up a secret string

-Note: `SSO_CALLBACK_URL` should be the same as the value entered for "Default App" > "Addons" > "SAML2 WEB APP" > "Settings" > "Application Callback URL"
+Note: `SSO_CALLBACK_PATH` should be the same as the value entered for "Default App" > "Addons" > "SAML2 WEB APP" > "Settings" > "Application Callback URL" (with or without the domain).

 **Example `.env`**